9406012766/fabzero/readme.md

 The Filament/ Cartidge is made of "Poly Lactic Acide (PLA)".
 ## Sindoh Printout 3D Model
 ![Sindoh Printout 3D Model](sindohprintmodel.jpeg "Sindoh Printout 3D Model")
+The febricated loose end must be tight with clip of this 3D printer